DevSheila/AngularQuotesApp/README.md

 ## Contact
-IN case of any question or contributions, contact me at sheilasharon10@gmail.com
+In case of any question or contributions, contact me at sheilasharon10@gmail.com

 ## Licence